McNamara84/elmo/README.md

   2. The XSL and ZIP extensions for PHP must be installed and enabled.
   3. Don't forget to start Apache and MySQL.
   4. Create a new empty sql database in (e.g. using phpMyAdmin) and copy the name of the database.
-  5. Copy the content of the file `sample_helper-functions.php` into a new file `helper-functions.php` and adjust the settings for the database connection.
+  5. Copy the content of the file `sample_helper_functions.php` into a new file `helper_functions.php` and adjust the settings for the database connection.
-  6. For the automatically generated time zone selection, create a free API key at [timezonedb.com](https://timezonedb.com/) and enter it into the newly created `helper-functions.php`.
+  6. For the automatically generated time zone selection, create a free API key at [timezonedb.com](https://timezonedb.com/) and enter it into the newly created `helper_functions.php`.
-  7. Create a Google Maps JS API key and paste it into the `helper-functions.php` file as well.
+  7. Create a Google Maps JS API key and paste it into the `helper_functions.php` file as well.
   8. Copy all files from this repository into the `htdocs` or `www` folder of your web server.
   9. Access `install.php` via the browser.
 The database tables will be created automatically in your database.
   10. The metadata editor is now accessible in the browser via `localhost/directoryname`.
-  11. Adjust settings in `helper-functions.php` (see [Settings Section](#einstellungen)).
+  11. Adjust settings in `helper_functions.php` (see [Settings Section](#einstellungen)).

   If you encounter problems with the installation, feel free to leave an entry in the feedback form or in [our issue board on GitHub](https://github.com/McNamara84/gfz-metadata-editor-msl-v2/issues)!